ToucanToco/backtechtest/README.md

 here, extract all the queries and associate them a unique id.

 > Note: this `config.cson` file is taken from a real project, so it is
 > big and messy.
-Still it is valid CSON and what you willnneed from it is
+Still it is valid CSON and what you will need from it is
 > only the `query` keys.

 This id will be used in 2 functionalities :